Colin Blakely: Theatre

+I was lucky then because the Royal Court were looking for actors like me at that time.
+Arden, Wesker, and so forth were writing for your plebians with rough knocked-about looking faces, so I got a job quite easily.

+In 1961, he joined the Royal Shakespeare Company at Stratford-upon-Avon, before joining the National Theatre for its opening in 1963 at the Old Vic; he was part of the NT cast that toured Moscow in 1965, the first time a foreign company was allowed to perform at the Kremlin.
+Critics and theatre historians have numbered Blakely among the actors like Maggie Smith and Derek Jacobi whose talent emerged in the NT's early years; Laurence Olivier specifically named him as an example of the "Versatile... deeply enthusiastic, courageous, gifted" actors he had sought to hire as director.

-Among the many stage plays in which he appeared were The Recruiting Officer, Saint Joan, The Royal Hunt of the Sun, Filumena Marturano, Volpone and Oedipus.
-He returned to the Royal Shakespeare in 1972 in Harold Pinter's Old Times and was subsequently in many West End plays.
+Among the many stage plays in which he appeared were The Recruiting Officer, The Royal Hunt of the Sun, Filumena Marturano, Volpone and Oedipus.
+He returned to the Royal Shakespeare in 1971 in Harold Pinter's Old Times and was subsequently in many West End plays.

 In 1977, he was nominated for the Olivier Award for Actor of the Year in a New Play for his performance in Just Between Ourselves.

 Film

-Notable film roles included Maurice Braithwaite in This Sporting Life (1963), Vahlin in The Long Ships (1964), Sir Thomas More's house servant Matthew in A Man for All Seasons (1966), Dr. Watson to Robert Stephens's Holmes in Billy Wilder's The Private Life of Sherlock Holmes (1970), and Joseph Stalin in Jack Gold's Red Monarch (1983).
-In the 1975 British film, It Shouldn't Happen to a Vet, derived from the James Herriot books, Blakely played the eccentric Siegfried Farnon.
-(Blakely's Son of Man co-star Robert Hardy would play the role in the 1978-1990 BBC television series All Creatures Great and Small.)
+Notable film roles included Maurice Braithwaite in This Sporting Life (1963), Sir Thomas More's house servant Matthew in A Man for All Seasons (1966), Dr. Watson to Robert Stephens's Holmes in Billy Wilder's The Private Life of Sherlock Holmes (1970), and the ageing Joseph Stalin in Jack Gold's Red Monarch (1983), a part he played with his native Ulster accent.
+(Note: Red Monarch was made by Britain's Channel 4 but released theatrically there and in other territories.
+Blakely's Stalin and David Suchet's Beria both had Irish accents, to highlight that they were Georgians.)
+In the 1975 British film, It Shouldn't Happen to a Vet, derived from the James Herriot books, Blakely played gruff Yorkshire vet Siegfried Farnon.
+(Note: He also screen-tested for the lead role in Morgan – A Suitable Case for Treatment, which went instead to David Warner.)

-Blakely also appeared in Young Winston (1972), The National Health (1973), Murder on the Orient Express (1974), The Pink Panther Strikes Again (1976), Equus (1977), The Dogs of War (1980), Nijinsky (1980) and Evil Under the Sun (1982).
+On stage, Blakely played the psychiatrist in Peter Shaffer's Equus, but for Sidney Lumet's 1977 film adaptation of the play he took the part of the tormented young protagonist's father; he was nominated for a BAFTA Award for Best Actor in a Supporting Role.
+He appeared in two films based on the Hercule Poirot novels of Agatha Christie, described as having "all-star" casts: Murder on the Orient Express (1974) and Evil Under the Sun (1982).
+Other film roles included The Long Ships (1964), Young Winston (1972), The National Health (1973), The Pink Panther Strikes Again (1976), The Dogs of War (1980), Nijinsky (1980) and Loophole (1981).

-His last film role was as Peppone in the Italian comedy The World of Don Camillo (1984), directed by and starring Terence Hill.
+His last film role was in the Italian comedy The World of Don Camillo (1984), directed by and starring Terence Hill.